Screen size: 6.1 inches

 - Emergency satellite communication

 All four devices are among the best iPhones ever made, and you'll find our full verdict on Apple's latest standard model in our iPhone 15 review.
 For our thoughts on the other new models, check out our iPhone 15 Plus review, iPhone 15 Pro review, and iPhone 15 Pro Max review.

-Our pieces on the iPhone 15 Pro vs iPhone 14 Pro and iPhone 15 Pro vs iPhone 15 Ultra highlight how Apple’s next top-level phones could stack up, but in this article, we compare the rumored features of the vanilla iPhone 15 with the vanilla iPhone 14.
+Our comparative pieces on the iPhone 15 Pro vs iPhone 14 Pro and iPhone 15 Pro vs iPhone 15 Pro Max highlight how Apple’s top-level phones stack up against one another, but in this article, we compare the vanilla iPhone 15 against the vanilla iPhone 14, specifically.

 iPhone 15 vs iPhone 14: Specs comparison

 Here's how the key specs of the iPhone 15 and iPhone 14 compare: